Beat the Big Switch Off - helping to get your customers ready

 There is also a short ALL IP status survey for both installers and ARCs which has been designed to help the Association understand the full picture of the transition as we approach the crucial stages of the PSTN switch-off.

-The UK switch-off from the PSTN telephony network and migration to ALL-IP is still scheduled for the end of 2025.
-From September 2023, there are just 27 months until the final legacy network is switched off and 10 million lines still to be migrated by their Communications Provider (Telephone Company) to the new Digital fibre network.
+The UK switch-off from the PSTN telephony network and migration to ALL-IP is now scheduled for 31 January 2027.
+From May 2024, there are 31 months until the final legacy network is switched off and 10 million lines still to be migrated by their Communications Provider (Telephone Company) to the new Digital fibre network.
 This will be done by each provider independently and when they are ready.

 Openreach has built a Digital Services Test Lab in London for Special Service Providers (companies that provide alarms, Telecare Devices, Monitoring Devices, Chip and Pin etc) to check which of these will work in the new environment, (Digital rather than Analogue) and understand their reliability and which will need to be replaced.